triton-lang/triton/python/perf-kernels/tune_gemm/README.md

 The general idea of the tuning script can be summarized as
 - Compile all the kernels in the tuning space in parallel.
-- Divide the tuning space into tasks and invoke `rocprofv2` once per task.
+- Divide the tuning space into tasks and invoke `rocprof` once per task.
 This will save invocation overhead of the profiler.
 - Profile tasks in parallel on multiple GPUs.